-When I was writing my book I needed all the help I could get to keep going.
+When I was writing my first book I needed all the help I could get to keep going.

 To counter the physical, mental and creative exhaustion I planned in lots of treats to keep motivated.
-Each day after finishing my early-morning writing session I made myself a nice cup of coffee as I headed to work, every couple of weeks I’d schedule a celebration with friends for afternoon cake or an evening cocktail, and I booked myself a holiday for the week after my first draft deadline.
+Each day after finishing my early-morning writing session I made myself a nice cup of coffee as I headed to work, every couple of weeks I’d schedule a celebration with friends for afternoon cake or an evening cocktail, and I booked myself a holiday for the week after my submission deadline.

 Rewards to motivate your writing